-Rocky super-earths do exist, but they are not that much bigger than Earth, which is at half the mass that a rocky planet could be.
-Viewed under the above classification scheme our solar system is no longer atypical.
+Rocky super-earths do exist, but they are not that much bigger than Earth.
+Earth is at half the mass that a rocky non-Neptunian planet could be.
+Viewed under the above classification scheme, our solar system is no longer atypical.
 Its rocky worlds are near the centre of normal range and it has three Neptunian worlds.

 Another investigation contributes to our understanding of the above:

 'The team discovered that no matter what material a planet is made of, the mass/diameter relationship follows a similar pattern.